Core Concepts

 Prototypes

 Enu uses a prototype based object system for units.
-To allow a unit to be a prototype, you give it a name:
+To allow a unit to be a prototype, you give it a name.
+Prototype names start with a capital letter:

 Then create a new instance in a different script with .new: